legendmcdonald/pythonProject/Legend Adventure/README.md

 The "Legend Adventure Game" is a text-based Python game that takes players on a journey through various locations filled with encounters and challenges.
 The game offers the following features:

 - **User Info:** Players are prompted to enter their username and age at the beginning.
-The game checks if the player is old enough to play.
+The game checks if the player is old enough to play should be older than 13.

 - **Game Loop:** The core of the game is a loop that allows players to navigate through different locations and make choices.